-Complementing the chat agent is a planner that interprets user intent from the dialogue history up to the current point and generates a plan to coordinate action agents in order to complete the task (e.g., searching the web, drafting an email, creating a file).
+Complementing the chat agent is a planner, that interprets user intent from the dialogue history up to the current point and generates a plan to coordinate action agents in order to complete the task (e.g., searching the web, drafting an email, creating a file).
 The planner produces a structured plan represented as a Directed Acyclic Graph (DAG), which captures the sequence and dependencies of sub-tasks required to achieve the user's goal.
 Each node in the DAG represents a sub-task, while edges define the logical flow between them.
-The planner is implemented using state-of-the-art LLMs, enabling flexible, context-aware plan generation.
+In this paper, the planner is implemented using state-of-the-art LLMs and carefully written prompts (more details in \Cref{sec:experiment_setup}).

-While it may seem straightforward to feed the entire conversation history directly to the planner and rely on it to infer the implicit user intent, this approach can be problematic, particularly in real-world settings where User--Agent interactions are often noisy and include irrelevant or ambiguous turns.
-Specifically, we identify four common challenges in everyday User--Agent conversations that can lead to confusion or failure in planning: \textbf{underspecified intent}, where the user's goal lacks sufficient detail; \textbf{noisy input}, where irrelevant or off-topic dialogue turns obscure the main objective; \textbf{shifted intent}, where the user changes their goal mid-conversation; and \textbf{multi-intent}, where multiple distinct goals are presented simultaneously or sequentially without clear separation.
+While it may seem straightforward to feed the entire conversation history directly to the planner and rely on it to infer the implicit user intent, this approach can be problematic, particularly in real-world settings where \textsc{User-Agent} interactions are often noisy and include irrelevant or ambiguous turns.
+Specifically, we identify four common challenges in everyday \textsc{User-Agent} conversations that can lead to confusion or failure in planning: \textbf{\textit{underspecified intent}}, where the user's goal lacks sufficient detail; \textbf{\textit{noisy input}}, where irrelevant or off-topic dialogue obscures the main objective; \textbf{\textit{shifted intent}}, where the user changes their goal mid-conversation; and \textbf{\textit{multi-intent}}, where multiple distinct goals are presented simultaneously or sequentially without clear separation.